-It is unwise for a student intending to apply for Vocational training to tackle difficult ATAR courses and achieve lower grades than she/he would in General courses.
+It is unwise for a student intending to apply for Vocational training to tackle ATAR courses and achieve lower grades than she/he would in General courses.
 Experience shows that students achieving grades of D in more difficult courses may miss out on BOTH university entrance and vocational training entrance because:

-- I. their TEA aggregates are too low for university entrance - II. they are beaten to vocational education places by students with higher grades of A in easier courses
+- I. their TEA aggregate/ATAR is too low for university entrance - II. they are beaten to vocational education places by students with higher grades of A in other courses